-This post is a tricky one to begin, purely because this Medsailors trip was the experience that started my summer and also one that changed my whole perspective on travel as well as graduate life and what I could do.
+This post is a tricky one to begin, purely because this Medsailors trip was the experience that started my summer in 2017 and also one that changed my whole perspective on travel as well as graduate life and what I could do.
 When booking the trip my best friend and I were apprehensive about living on a boat with six strangers who could have been anyone, but luckily for us, we ended up on a boat with six absolute travel fanatics who were so much fun.
-It’s weird to me now, that looking back I didn’t even take my camera on board as I never in a million years thought I would be reviewing this holiday on a blog, I didn’t even have the idea of a travel blog until a few months after I came home.
+At the time (Summer 2017), I had just graduated from University and hadn’t started this travel blog so the images are a little lacking!

 One of the main selling points of this hotel was the beautiful rooftop pool and bar which overlooked the beach and part of Athens.
 The sunsets were incredible as you can imagine, so here are some iPhone shots that we managed to get the night before our boat left.

 We had decided that while we had the spare day in Athens we wanted to go explore the Acropolis, we then got chatting to some guests in the hotel who were saying it gets absolutely swamped with tourists so the best time to go visit is 9am, which is what we did.
 If you are going to Medsailors on the Greece route I would 100% say take an extra day and visit Athens.
 I think it gets a bit of a bad rep as it’s the not the most picturesque area of Greece, but you’re about to hop on a boat that is going to spend the next week taking you around the most beautiful islands so why not explore on your own for a little bit?